Skip to main content

 GHK-Cu

 Typically sold in 10 mg or 20 mg vials.
-Doses tend to be small (200 - 600 mcg), so add enough diluent to keep the concentration manageable for your syringe.
+Doses tend to be small (200 - 600 mcg), so add enough diluent to keep the concentration manageable for the syringe.
 See the GHK-Cu calculator.

 Insulin Syringes